 As we talked further, he also admitted it seemed to be foolish.
 However, he believed that this is just that way it is done, and went on to share that he had no idea what else to try.
 He was very frustrated that it seemed to be such a waste of time, energy, and money every year.

-If you feel the same way, I need you share with you that you are not alone.
+If you feel the same way, I need to share with you that you are not alone.
 Business leaders often share with me that they have no clue how to motivate their people to long-term success.
 Instead, they embrace the long-standing notion that a pep-rally is the answer.
 Pep-rallies were great to help the football team get pumped up for the game on Friday night.
 But, if you recall, they did it before every game, not just once a year.
 However, in the corporate world, we think once a year works.

 The true key to understanding motivation starts with understanding people, and that must start with understanding yourself and your motivators.
 Then, you must realize that each person has different motivators and that the vast majority of them come from within, not from the outside.
 The football team and your sales team are and always will be more motivated to succeed for themselves and their goals than they will be for anything other reason.